MagneticPanda/Point-of-Sales-Ordering-System/README.md

 by mobility, communication and connectivity.
 Information systems play a role in enhancing operational efficiency and supporting decisions across all sectors.

-As part of our final year major IT project, we were tasked with creating a _front end system_ and _website_, with reporting capabilities, for a business which will provide some form of value to their establishment/organisation.
+As part of our final year major IT project, we were tasked with creating a _front end system_ and _website_ for a business which will provide some form of value to their establishment/organisation.
+These systems are aimed to produce as much data as possible to present reports and support business intelligence.
-These deliverables were developed under an iterative agile methodology, and presented in four major milestone presentations throughout the academic year.
+These deliverables were developed under an iterative agile methodology and presented in four major milestone presentations throughout the academic year.

 We were able to have [Dimension Data](https://www.dimensiondata.com/) play the role of our client, and setup a case study surrounding a canteen within one of their branches.
 > **Disclaimer:** This project is not associated with Dimension Data in any way, and is **not** to be considered a product of the company.
 Dimension Data simply played the role of our client.